 Unlike most of the world’s tycoons, Aristotle Onassis was not born to aristocracy or into the realm of the ultra-rich.
 His father was wealthy, but the fortune the young man made was entirely on his own because he was a true visionary.

 The young man from Smyrna was unknown to the rest of the world in the beginning of the 1920s, but by the 1950s he heard his name spoken across the world and his achievements admired globally.

 How did this young boy from Smyrna manage to amass a fortune while becoming one of the most successful businessmen in the world and a larger-than-life figure who will never be forgotten?

 The history of Onassis is a story of good choices, smart moves, dogged perseverance — and maybe even a little bit of good luck, even though he claimed he didn’t believe in the latter.

 Aristotle Socrates Onassis was born on January 20, 1906 in Karatas, a suburb of the port city of Smyrna (now İzmir, Turkey) to Socrates Onassis and Penelope Dologou.

-His father became a successful shipping entrepreneur and was able to send his children to prestigious schools.
+His father was a successful tobacco trader and was able to send his children to prestigious schools.
 When Onassis graduated from the local Evangelical Greek School at the age of 16, he spoke four languages: His native Greek, Turkish, English and Spanish.

 Onassis was only 16 when in September 1922 his birthplace was burned down by Turkish troops, forcing the Greeks to abandon their homes and wealth and flee to Greece.